 - Our counselors form the first line of support for homeless children within their respective schools and work closely with Community Schools Managers and the district McKinney-Vento Liaison.

 - Each school district must have a McKinney-Vento (homeless) Liaison.
-Lisa Alonzo 709-7006 is our Homeless Liaison.
-Tami Collins 709-7007 serves as the District’s McKinney-Vento (homeless) Coordinator.
+Sarah Smith 709-7006 is our Homeless Liaison.
+Becky Powell 709-7007 serves as the District’s McKinney-Vento (homeless) Coordinator.

 - Student Assistance Fund: At the District Office, we keep an account with community donations that be accessed for a variety of students’ needs, such as clothing, school supplies, medications, toiletries etc. Call Tami Collins 709-7007 for information.